VincentSheehan22/UCDPA_vincentsheehan/README.md

 4. Remove columns containing '--'.
    * Excludes features from further analysis.

 Missing data was explored to determine how best to handle.
-A function `handle_missing_data.py` was created to take dataframe as input, convert entries with value "--" - representing missing data in the NHL dataset - to `NaN`.
-With NaNs populated in the dataframe, the function then obtains a count of missing data per column.
-The modified data frame and missing data counts are then returned.
+A module, `handle_missing_data.py`, was created to define functions for dealing with missing data.
+The first function defined here, `replace_with_nan()`, takes a DataFrame as input and converts entries with value "--" - representing missing data in the NHL dataset - to numpy `NaN` objects.
+With `NaN` objects populated in the dataframe, the function then obtains a count of missing data per column.
+The modified DataFrame and missing data counts are then returned.

 ``` Python
 # Explore missing data to determine how best to handle.